HackTheBox — Vaccine

 if($_POST['username'] === 'admin' && md5($_POST['password']) === '2cb42f8734ea607eefed3b70af13bbd3') {

 The password is stored as an MD5 hash.
-MD5 is not a password hashing function — it’s a general-purpose digest with no salting, and massive precomputed rainbow tables exist for it.
-A quick search (or hashcat / john) resolves 2cb42f8734ea607eefed3b70af13bbd3 to qwerty789 almost instantly.
+MD5 is not a password hashing function — it’s a fast digest algorithm with no salting, which means any entry in a precomputed rainbow table will crack it instantly.
+A quick lookup (or hashcat with mode -m 0) reveals: 2cb42f8734ea607eefed3b70af13bbd3 → qwerty789.

 Foothold